jaols/PSJumpStart/PSJumpStart/ReadMe.md

 [Some words on `Hashtables`](https://kevinmarquette.github.io/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/)

 ### Notes/Tips

+It is possible to use `-defineNew` and/or `-overWriteExisting` when calling the function `Get-LocalDefaultValues` to load all variable definitions in all setting files.
+The function will normally only add values to existing empty variables (typically defined in the `param()` section).
+The `-overWriteExisting` option will turn the tables on the load order making setting files king of data.

 The folder `Tests` included in this package has some code samples for calling functions in the module.
 For example `SQLqueryTest.ps1` where the local function `dumpDBresult` explores the result from calling `Invoke-SqlQuery`.